lucasmansilla/ACRN_Chest_X-ray_IA/CLI_application/acregnet/README.md

 ```
 ./install.sh
 ```
-This will install the application automatically using the package manager [pip](https://pip.pypa.io/en/stable/).
+This will install the application automatically using [pip](https://pip.pypa.io/en/stable/).

 ## Usage
 ```